 From Clawdbot to a Movement

 In late November 2025, Peter Steinberger pushed a side project to GitHub.
 Clawdbot was a simple open-source AI agent platform built on top of Anthropic's Claude.
-Within weeks, it accumulated thousands of stars and a community that would not stop building.
+Within weeks, it accumulated thousands of stars and a community that wouldn't stop building.

 By late January 2026, the project had been renamed twice.
-First to Moltbot (after Anthropic's trademark complaints), then to OpenClaw on January 30th.
+First to Moltbot (after Anthropic's trademark complaints on January 27), then to OpenClaw on January 30th.
 The name changed.
-The momentum did not.
+The momentum didn't.

 As of today, OpenClaw has over 135,000 running instances worldwide, an ecosystem of community-built skills, and the attention of every major AI company in the market.